-&lt;sup>13 The value of pension benefits accrued during the period is calculated as (the real increase in pension multiplied by 20) less (the contributions made by the individual).
+14 The value of pension benefits accrued during the period is calculated as (the real increase in pension multiplied by 20) less (the contributions made by the individual).
 The real increase excludes increases due to inflation or any increase or decrease due to a transfer of pension rights.
-There was a short period of overlap between the outgoing Joint Secretary and the incoming Joint Secretary; in the period 16 August - 30 September Marie Patterson continued to be the IRC's Accounting Officer.